Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Necessity

-For Condition (iii), let $e^*_1, e^*_2, ..., e^*_k, e^*_{k+1}=e^*_1$ be a simple circuit which does not bound a face of $\Gamma^*$, and such that exactly two of the edges are dual to edges of $\gamma$.
-Denote the common endpoint of $e^*_i$ and $e^*_{i+1}$ by $f^*_i$ for $i=1, ..., k$, which is the vertex of $\Gamma^*$ dual to the face $f_i$ of $P$ (equivalently, the boundary of $f_i$ contains the edges $e_i$ and $e_{i+1}$).
-To show that $\theta(e_1)+...+\theta(e_k)>0$, it suffices to consider the extension polyhedron $Q$ (see e.g. \cite[Section 6]{DMS}), which is a polyhedron obtained by extending the faces $f_1$, $f_2$, ..., $f_k$ and forgetting about the other faces of $P$.
-Note that the analysis (see \cite[Section 6]{DMS}) of the sum of the dihedral angles at the edges (containing $e_1$, $e_2$, ..., $e_k$) of the corresponding extension polyhedron in the case of ideal polyhedra in $\mathbb{A}\rm{d}\mathbb{S}^3$ completely applies to the extension polyhedron $Q$ here.
+\begin{condition3} \end{condition3} For Condition (iii), let $e^*_1, e^*_2, \ldots, e^*_k, e^*_{k+1}=e^*_1$ be a simple circuit which does not bound a face of $\Gamma^*$, and such that exactly two of the edges are dual to edges of $\gamma$.
+Denote the common endpoint of $e^*_i$ and $e^*_{i+1}$ by $f^*_i$ for $i=1, \ldots, k$, which is the vertex of $\Gamma^*$ dual to the face $f_i$ of $P$ (equivalently, the boundary of $f_i$ contains the edges $e_i$ and $e_{i+1}$).
+To show that $\theta(e_1)+\cdots+\theta(e_k)>0$, it suffices to consider the extension polyhedron $Q$ (see e.g. \cite[Section 6]{DMS}), which is a polyhedron obtained by extending the faces $f_1, f_2, \ldots, f_k$ and forgetting about the other faces of $P$.
+Note that the analysis (see \cite[Section 6]{DMS}) of the sum of the dihedral angles at the edges (containing $e_1, e_2, \ldots, e_k$) of the corresponding extension polyhedron in the case of ideal polyhedra in $\mathbb{A}\rm{d}\mathbb{S}^3$ completely applies to the extension polyhedron $Q$ here, assuming that the circuit considered has exactly two edges dual to edges of $\gamma$.
 This implies that $\theta$ satisfies Condition (iii).

-The condition (iv) is an analogue of Condition (4) for the dihedral angles of hyperideal polyhedra in hyperbolic 3-space $\mathbb{H}^3$ \cite[Theorem 1]{bao-bonahon}.
-Let $v$ be the vertex of $\Gamma$ dual to that face, say $f$, of $\Gamma^*$ on which the simple path $e^*_1, ..., e^*_k$ starts and ends.
+\begin{condition4} \end{condition4} The condition (iv) is an analogue of Condition (4) for the dihedral angles of hyperideal polyhedra in hyperbolic 3-space $\mathbb{H}^3$ \cite[Theorem 1]{bao-bonahon}.
+Let $v$ be the vertex of $\Gamma$ dual to that face, say $f$, of $\Gamma^*$ on which the simple path $e^*_1, \ldots, e^*_k$ starts and ends.